Frequently Asked Questions

 We request that you choose to use public transport or, if you are able, more active forms of travel.

-By bicycle: if you have your own cycle and plan to use that, you can plan your journey using Cycle Connect.
-The Kirkstall Art Trail online map lists the many cycle stands around Kirkstall.
+If you have your own cycle and plan to use that, you can plan your journey using Cycle Connect.
+The Kirkstall Art Trail interactive map lists the many cycle stands around Kirkstall.
 This includes secure bike parking at Hollybush and Lilac Grove.
 Plus bike stands at Kirkstall Abbey, Leisure Centre, and the retail car parks.

 We use Fasthosts, which is a UK-based green cloud storage and web hosting company.